eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

 The ``micro_ros_setup`` tool provides a script for generating and building the micro-ROS Client library according to a specific configuration and build parameters.

-The following command will download all the required packages.
+The following command will download all the required packages:

 .. code-block:: bash